 The event will be conducted as a Zoom webinar.
 To register, click here.

-The two-day mini-festival approaches the topic from different disciplines and perspectives.
-On 16 June, the international students of the two degree programmes (Coop Design and Open Design) will take their diverse cultural and disciplinary approaches as the starting point for multidisciplinary explorations of current modes of knowledge, practices and discourses of cleaning and filtering: topics such as the science of dirt, filtering in and out humans, antiseptic scepticism etc. will be the subject of experimental exercises and expert discussions at the Cluster of Excellence Matters of Activity in Berlin.
-The result of which are going to be presented in the Bauhaus building on June 17th.
-The focus of the open to the public day in Dessau is on research perspectives that address the materialization of hygiene evoking a paradigm shift in the perception of design.
-The participating partners as well as invited moderators, contributors and visitors discuss changing attitudes towards and in design in relation to pluriversal and transitional narratives that distance themselves from the notion of a "clean" design for a structuring order.
-The materiality of the Bauhaus building as an embodiment of the modernist design paradigm of purification forms the framework of a critical exploration.
+In a preparatory workshop the international students of the two involved Master degree programmes Coop Design Research and Open Design will take their diverse cultural and disciplinary approaches as the starting point for multidisciplinary explorations of current modes of knowledge, practices and discourses of cleaning and filtering: topics such as the science of dirt, filtering in and out humans, antiseptic scepticism etc. will be the subject of experimental exercises and expert discussions.
+The result of which are going to be presented in the Coop Study Space at Bauhaus Building on June 17th.